JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7937 days**.

-And here is a just a random fact -  **In 1998, a law passed in the U.S. state of Virginia allows drivers to keep their road kill, as long as they report it within 12 hours. updated**.
+And here is a just a random fact -  **Cricket chirping can tell the temperature outside.
+Counting how many times a cricket chirps in 15 seconds and then adding 40 to that number will approximately tell you what the temperature is in Fahrenheit**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)